betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 ```=IF(10/(I8-1)<0,"",10/(I8-1))```

+!!! info "Note:"
-**Note:** *The IF statement in here is purely to keep our document clean of clutter when there are cells that are not populated with runners.
-A similar effect to IFERROR, if Cymatic Trader hasn't populated cell I8 with a number higher than 0, then dont populate this cell at all (I8 will only be populated if there is an applicable runner in the market).*
+    The IF statement in here is purely to keep our document clean of clutter when there are cells that are not populated with runners.
+A similar effect to IFERROR, if Cymatic Trader hasn't populated cell I8 with a number higher than 0, then dont populate this cell at all (I8 will only be populated if there is an applicable runner in the market).

 ![Automating a ratings based strategy with Cymatic Trader](./img/CTRatingsExcel5.jpg)

 ---
-### Selecting markets
+## Selecting markets

 I used the Navigator menu in Cymatic Trader to navigate to the tracks I had ratings for.
 If you wanted to include all horse or greyhound races for a day you could use the 'autopilot' tool to do this more efficiently.